adriancordoba96/lora-platform/README.md

 # Lora Platform

-This project contains a frontend built with Vue 3 and a backend written in Node.js.
+This repository hosts a simple IoT platform to manage LoRa nodes.
+It is split into two main folders:

+- `backend` – an Express server storing data in SQLite and exposing a REST API
+- `frontend` – a Vue 3 application (built with Vite and Vuetify) that consumes the API

+Both parts require **Node.js 18+**.

 ## Backend

-Make sure to run the backend using the provided start script so that the correct entry point (`index.js`) is used:
+The backend listens on port **3010**.
+Start it with the included script so `index.js` is used as the entry point:

 ```bash
 cd backend